alec-horwitz/BlubeamDownloader/README.md

     "DESTINATION_FOLDER: C:/Desktop/" the program will use the Desktop folder on the C drive for that parameter.

- -If the line has "DRIVER_PATH:" then you must give it a path to a file.
+* If the line has "DRIVER_PATH:" then you must give it a path to a file.
   Specifically, this file must be the chrome drive needed to lunch chrome.
 In the example of the settings file format above the name of this file is "aDriver.exe".
 If you leave out the name of the driver it will assume that the name of the file is "chromedriver.exe".

- -If the line has "DESTINATION_FOLDER:" then you must enter a path to a folder for the program to send the .csv files after they are downloaded from the Bluebeam site.
+* If the line has "DESTINATION_FOLDER:" then you must enter a path to a folder for the program to send the .csv files after they are downloaded from the Bluebeam site.
   If there are old copies of these .csv files they will be moved to the Archive folder which is specified by the line that starts with "ARCHIVE_FOLDER:".

- -If the line has "ARCHIVE_FOLDER:" then you must enter a path to a folder for the program to send any old copies of the .csv files from an older run of this program.
+* If the line has "ARCHIVE_FOLDER:" then you must enter a path to a folder for the program to send any old copies of the .csv files from an older run of this program.
   When these files are moved, a time stamp is appended to the names of these files.
   The time stamp appended is the date and military time in the format